Do Narcissists Always Come Back? - Yes, Here's When And Why They Reappear

 There's always a reason for them to pop up...

-1) When their ex is happy
+1) Narcissists reappear when their ex seems happy

 Narcissists are deeply jealous people, and when the green-eyed monster rears its ugly head, they'll often go running back to an ex.
 The sad truth is, they hate seeing their previous victims; whom they believed they had totally destroyed, living their best lives.
 In fact, seeing a simple selfie of their ex smiling on social media is enough to push them over the edge, and throw them into a jealous rage.
 For these vicious characters, when they set out to destroy someone, the person should never be able to piece themselves back together afterward...